dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 ![Hierarchical schematic of multiple_modules](../images/image12.png)

-Here, we can see that the gates have been instantiated in the form of their respective modules, rather than as direct gates.
+Here, it can be seen that the gates have been instantiated in the form of their respective modules, rather than as direct gates.
 This type of representation is called a **hierarchical design**, as the hierarchy of the design is preserved.

 #### Writing the Hierarchical Netlist